azawawi/perl6-gtk-scintilla/doc/GTK-Scintilla-Editor.md

 Remember the current position in the undo history as the position at which the document was saved.

+### line(Int $line) returns Str

+Returns the line string of the zero-based line number.

+### read-only(Bool $enabled)

+Enable/Disable read-only mode.

+### read-only returns Bool

+Returns whether the document is in read-only mode or not.

+### line-length(Int $line) returns Int

+Returns how many characters are on a line including end of line characters.
+The line number is zero-based.

 ### clear-all

 Delete all text in the document unless the document is read-only.

+### line-count returns Int

+Returns the number of lines in the document.
+There is always at least one.

 Long lines
 ----------